g-reg99/MasterDegree_Thesis/README.md

-# Master's Degree Thesis
-The SHAP method is a modern approach for the interpretation of Machine Learning and Deep Learning models.
+# The SHAP method for interpretability of decisions on fraud detection obtained from machine learning models